X-Plan/xgo/go-xp/README.md

 ## Server & Router

 In fact, `Server` is independent of *X-Protocol*.
-Because the `Handler` field of it is connection-oriented, so you can use it separately when you don't use *X-Protocol*.
-But I recommend you use `Router` if you application depends on *X-Protocol*.
+Because the `Handler` field of it is connection-oriented, so you
+can use it separately when you don't use *X-Protocol*.
+But I recommend you use `Router` if your application
+depends on *X-Protocol*.
 It provides a request-oriented interface for you, which makes development easier.

 ```go
   router := &Router{}